xformation/awsscripter/README.rst

 Example
 -------
-awsscripter audit CISP
+> awsscripter audit CISP

-awsscripter audit PCIDSS
+> awsscripter audit PCIDSS

-Usage: awsscripter [OPTIONS] COMMAND [ARGS]...

-  awsscripter is a tool to manage your cloud native infrastructure deployments.
+Usage: awsscripter [OPTIONS] COMMAND [ARGS]... awsscripter is a tool to manage your cloud native infrastructure deployments.

 Options:
   --version             Show the version and exit.
   --debug               Turn on debug logging.
   --dir TEXT            Specify awsscripter directory.
-  --output [yaml|json]  The formatting style for command output.
+  --output              The formatting style for command output.
   --no-colour           Turn off output colouring.
   --var TEXT            A variable to template into config files.
-  --var-file FILENAME   A YAML file of variables to template into config
+  --var-file FILENAME   A YAML file of variables to template into config files.
-                        files.
   --help                Show this message and exit.

 Commands: